GetStream/stream-video-swift/README.md

 ```
 This will generate another executable, with the name `protoc-gen-swiftwirp` that you can use to create protobufs.

-In order to create Swift protobufs, you will need to first setup the Swift code generator plugin, as described here: https://github.com/apple/swift-protobuf.
+In order to create Swift protobufs, you will need to first setup the Swift code generator plugin, as described [here](https://github.com/apple/swift-protobuf).

 ### Sample app